Childhood Trauma Part 1 – 101 on Trauma

 Executive Function

-Normal are kids who forget to do homework or to turn it in from time to time or who forget their gloves at school.
-However, depending on age of the child and severity, there may be a fundamental issue that goes beyond what is considered normal for that child’s age and supposed development.
+It is perfectly normal for kids to forget to do homework or to turn it in late (or not at all) from time to time, or to forget their gloves at school.
+However, frequent forgetfulness and disorganization may be due to a developmental issue that goes beyond what is considered “normal” for that child’s age and stage of development.
 A middle school kid may struggle to remember when to do homework assignments and this is normal.
-A 17 year old teen who has a pattern of forgetting homework, losing items, forgets to brush his teeth or to take showers is another matter.
+A 17 year old teen who has a pattern of forgetting homework, losing items, forgets to brush his teeth or to take showers is likely suffering from executive functioning deficits.

 School Difficulties and Cognitive Delays

 Traumatized kids are often not set up to learn.
 There are too many barriers that get in the way for traumatized brains to take in new information, to store and organize new material.
-Trauma can create an in-balance of the parasympathetic nervous system—the part of the brain that helps people calm down after a frightening incident.
+Trauma can create an imbalance of the parasympathetic nervous system – the part of the brain that helps people calm down after a frightening incident.

-Traumatized child live mostly in survival mode where many situations they encounter can potentially continue to re-traumatize them.
-Rooney explains that when the trauma is re-experienced, the brain’s speech and rational decision-making centers can go off-line.
+Traumatized children live mostly in survival mode where many situations they encounter can potentially continue to re-traumatize them.
+When the trauma is re-experienced, the brain’s speech and rational decision-making centers can go offline, making it impossible for the child to calm themselves down enough to make good decisions.

 For kids and families who have experienced adversities, healing needs to begin by connecting to their bodies’ inherent wisdom which helps them connect to and regulate their emotions.
 It is key to repair the ability to securely attach to a trusted caregiver as well.
-Bruce Perry a psychiatrist who specializes in child-hood trauma and who wrote the powerful book, “The Boy Who Was Raised as a Dog” about his experiences working with traumatized kids, says it simply: “regulate, then relate, then reason”.
+Bruce Perry, a psychiatrist who specializes in child-hood trauma and who wrote the powerful book, “The Boy Who Was Raised as a Dog” about his experiences working with traumatized kids, puts it thusly: “regulate, then relate, then reason”.

 If you feel like you need the support of a mental health professional, remember that you’re not alone!
 If you have any questions, please contact us, we’re here to help!